 I mean, that's obstruction of the FBI investigation.

-It's it's bribery.
+It's bribery.

 Under the bribery statute, it's a thing of value, not money.

-And second of all, attempt to obstruct or attempt to bribe is sufficient uh for a criminal indictment.
+And second of all, attempt to obstruct or attempt to bribe is sufficient for a criminal indictment.

-Where do you think we are now after the Senate Intelligence Committee bipartisan report says we found no evidence of Trump Russia collusion?
+Where do you think we are now after the Senate Intelligence Committee bipartisan report says we found no evidence of Trump-Russia collusion?

-Why would that be have more weight or credibility than say the Mueller report, or is this indicate where the Mueller report ends up?
+Why would that have more weight or credibility than, say, the Mueller report?

-Because John Dowd, the former attorney for the president, we heard him say that he doesn't even think Mueller's ever going to say a word and not write a report at all.
+Because John Dowd, the former attorney for the president, we heard him say that he doesn't even think Mueller's ever going to say a word and not write a report at all?

 They could have saved themselves two years just by reading my book.

-It reached the same thing.
+It reached the same.

 You got a lot of plugs in for that book today.

-Yeah, you know, the facts, the evidence, and the law uh are all in favor of the president.
+Yeah, you know, the facts, the evidence, and the law are all in favor of the president.

 There's no evidence that he colluded in the bowels of the Kremlin with Vladimir Putin to steal the election.